 There is much more to this time of crisis than JobKeeper

-We’ve started a 30 day blog and video series about Coping With Crisis.
+We’ve started a 30 part blog and video series about Coping With Crisis.
 Join us on the blog, on Facebook or our YouTube Channel to keep up with the new suggestions.

 You may have realised we have spent a LOT of time and effort to analyse the Australian Business Stimulus Packages, official documentation and legislation to keep clients and the general public informed, and it’s all been provided free.

 If you have benefited from our information, saved money in accountants/consultants fees, or made to feel relieved or become aware of something you thought you couldn’t get, we’d love your support.
 You can leave us a Facebook review or please buy us a virtual coffee or 5 🙂

 JobKeeper – contacting the ATO and correcting enrolment error

 Many sole trader and others made an error and duplicated their business participants as an employee.
 So instead of loading employee numbers for each fortnight as 0, they loaded as 1 employee per period, and duplicated by also loading a business participant, when it was the same person.